London Borough of Croydon: Architecture

-The skyline of Croydon has significantly changed over the past 50 years.
-High rise buildings, mainly office blocks, now dominate the skyline.
-The most notable of these buildings include Croydon Council's headquarters Taberner House, which has been compared to the famous Pirelli Tower of Milan, and the Nestlé Tower, the former UK headquarters of Nestlé.
+Croydon's skyline has significantly changed over the past 50 years.
+High-rise buildings, mainly office blocks, now dominate the skyline.
+The most notable of these buildings include Croydon Council's former headquarters Taberner House, which has been compared to the famous Pirelli Tower of Milan, and the Nestlé Tower, the former UK headquarters of Nestlé.

 In recent years, the development of tall buildings, such as the approved Croydon Vocational Tower and Wellesley Square, has been encouraged in the London Plan, and will lead to the erection of new skyscrapers in the coming years as part of London's high-rise boom.

 No. 1 Croydon, formerly the NLA Tower, Britain's 88th tallest tower, close to East Croydon station, is an example of 1970s architecture.
 The tower was originally nicknamed the Threepenny bit building, as it resembles a stack of pre-decimalisation Threepence coins, which were 12-sided.
 It is now most commonly called The Octagon, being 8-sided.

 Lunar House is another high-rise building.
-Like other government office buildings on Wellesley Road, such as Apollo House, the name of the building was inspired by the US moon landings (In the Croydon suburb of New Addington there is a public house, built during the same period, called The Man on the Moon).
+Like other government office buildings on Wellesley Road, such as Apollo House, the name of the building was inspired by the US Moon landings (In the Croydon suburb of New Addington there is a public house, built during the same period, called The Man on the Moon).
 Lunar House houses the Home Office building for Visas and Immigration.
-Apollo House houses The Border Patrol Agency.
+Apollo House is home to the Border Patrol Agency.

-A new generation of buildings are being considered by the council as part of Croydon Vision 2020, so that the borough doesn't lose its title of having the "largest office space in the south east", excluding central London.
-Projects such as Wellesley Square, which will be a mix of residential and retail with an eye-catching colour design and 100 George Street a proposed modern office block are incorporated in this vision.
+A new generation of buildings is being considered by the council as part of Croydon Vision 2020, so that the borough does not lose its title of having the "largest office space in the south east", excluding central London.
+Projects such as Wellesley Square, which will be a mix of residential and retail with an eye-catching colour design, and 100 George Street — a proposed modern office block — are included in this vision.

 Notable events that have happened to Croydon's skyline include the Millennium project to create the largest single urban lighting project ever.
-It was created for the buildings of Croydon to illuminate them for the third millennium.
-The project provided new lighting for the buildings, and provided an opportunity to project images and words onto them, mixing art and poetry with coloured light, and also displaying public information after dark.
-Apart from increasing night time activity in Croydon and thereby reducing the fear of crime, it helped to promote the sustainable use of older buildings by displaying them in a more positive way.
+It was created to illuminate the buildings of Croydon for the third millennium.
+The project provided new lighting and offered the ability to project images and words onto buildings, mixing art and poetry with coloured light, and also displaying public information after dark.
+Apart from increasing night-time activity in Croydon and thereby reducing the fear of crime, it helped to promote the sustainable use of older buildings by displaying them in a more positive way.